gabrieldemarmiesse/docker-charon/README.md

 # docker-charon

+**Note: This project is no longer maintained.
+Users can still install the latest version (0.4.3) but if someone wishes to have something fixed/changed, then this user should fork the project.
+If someone wishes to continue to maintain the project, feel free to publish it on Pypi under the name docker-charon-2 or something similar.**

 Transfer your Docker images to an air-gapped system efficiently.

 (An air-gapped system is a system that is not connected to the internet)